klippa-app/nativescript-http/README.md

 ## Features
 * Ability to use without any code change
-* Ability to make all http requests go through this plugin
+* Ability to make all http and image-cache requests go through this plugin
 * Backwards compatible (behaves the same as core HTTP)
 * Modern TLS & SSL security features
 * Shared connection pooling reduces request latency